Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: A DMA example: Inflation data

 For instance, the inclusion probabilities of the predictors for the last part of the sample can be printed by:

-\begin{CodeChunk} \begin{CodeInput} R> InclusionProb <- inclusion.prob(Fit, iBurnPeriod = 32) R> tail(round(InclusionProb[, 1:4], 2)) \end{CodeInput} \begin{CodeOutput} (Intercept) Lag(GDPDEF, 1) Lag(GDPDEF, 2) Lag(GDPDEF, 3) 2010-01-01 1 0.99 0.43 0.71 2010-04-01 1 1.00 0.44 0.72 2010-07-01 1 1.00 0.45 0.73 2010-10-01 1 1.00 0.45 0.73 2011-01-01 1 1.00 0.45 0.73 2011-04-01 1 1.00 0.45 0.73 \end{CodeOutput} \end{CodeChunk}
+\begin{CodeChunk} \begin{CodeInput} R> InclusionProb <- inclusion.prob(Fit, iBurnPeriod = 32) R> tail(round(InclusionProb[, 1:4], 2)) \end{CodeInput} \begin{CodeOutput} (Intercept) Lag(GDPDEF, 1) Lag(GDPDEF, 2) Lag(GDPDEF, 3) 2010-01-01 1 0.99 0.48 0.71 2010-04-01 1 0.99 0.49 0.72 2010-07-01 1 0.99 0.51 0.73 2010-10-01 1 0.99 0.51 0.73 2011-01-01 1 0.99 0.51 0.73 2011-04-01 1 0.99 0.51 0.73 \end{CodeOutput} \end{CodeChunk}

 The above matrix shows the inclusion probabilities of: The constant and $y_{t-1},...,y_{t-3}$, from $2010q1$ to $2011q2$.
-Notice that, the inclusion probabilities of the constant term, \code{(Intercept)}, are always equal to $1$ as every model contains this term (since we set \code{vKeep = 1}), see (iii) in page 7 of this paper.
+Notice that, the inclusion probabilities of the constant term, \code{(Intercept)}, are always equal to $1$ as every model contains this term (since we set \code{vKeep = 1}), see (iii) in page 10 of this paper.
+The interested reader can examine these estimates more carefully.

-In Figure~\ref{fig:incprob}, we report the inclusion probabilities for predictors that are important at least one point in time.
-To be precise, any predictor where the inclusion probability is never above 0.2 is excluded.
+In Figure~\ref{fig:incprob}, we report the inclusion probabilities for the more important predictors.
+To be precise, any predictor where the inclusion probabilities are never above 0.2 is excluded.
 In these plots, we also make evident NBER recorded recessions (shaded gray bars).
 Overall, we observe a good amount of time--variation these plots.
 The lags of inflation, except for $y_{t-2}$ all seem important.
 The import deflator (PIMP) also receives high posterior probability throughout the sample.
 Inflation expectation (MS) and M2 receive higher probabilities towards the end of the sample.
-However, the inclusion probability of these predictors at any point in time is relatively low.
-Real spot price of oil (OIL) receives high inclusion probability during the post Great Moderation era, whereas we observe the opposite trend for YL.
+Real spot price of oil (OIL) receives high inclusion probabilities during the post Great Moderation era, whereas we observe the opposite trend for YL.
 In addition to the inclusion probabilities, we also report filtered estimates of the regression coefficients for these predictors in Figure~\ref{fig:beta}.
 These quantities are extracted from \code{Fit} simply using

 \begin{CodeChunk} \begin{CodeInput} R> mTheta <- coef(Fit, iBurnPeriod = 32) \end{CodeInput} \end{CodeChunk}

 Besides these variables, the output from DMA can be used to analyze: